 6pm

-- More than 8,500 street lights turn on in the City to make streets safer for motorists and pedestrians.
+- More than 8,500 street lights turn on, making our streets safer for pedestrians, cyclists and motorists.

-- Councillors discuss residents’ concerns surrounding a proposed medium density housing development.
+- An Ordinary Council Meeting begins in the Council Chambers.
+Tonight, Councillors have a packed agenda including discussing residents’ concerns about a proposed medium density housing development.

 8pm

-- A resident logs onto the Have Your Say online consultation forum to provide feedback about a proposed new park in Glen Eira.
+- A resident logs onto the Have Your Say community engagement website to provide feedback about a proposed new park in Glen Eira.

 9pm

 - It’s closing time at Council’s larger libraries.
 The last books are checked out as librarians help their final customers for the day.
-Members continue to access the library catalogue, e-books and e-magazines via Council’s website after hours.
+Members can still access the library catalogue, e-books and e-magazines after hours through the website or app.

 11.30pm

-- The municipal building surveyor responds to a request by the fire brigade to attend the scene of a house fire to determine if the remaining structure poses a threat to public safety.
+- The municipal building surveyor responds to a request by Fire Rescue Victoria to attend the scene of a house fire and determine if the remaining structure poses a threat to public safety.

 1am

-- Council’s on-call animal management officer responds to an emergency call-out to a dog attack in a residential street.
+- Council’s on-call animal management officer responds to an emergency call-out after a dog attack in a residential street.

 5am

-- After a windy night, the emergency tree and park response team are called to remove a fallen tree that is blocking a driveway.
+- After a windy night, the emergency tree and park response team is called to remove a fallen tree that is blocking a driveway.